 Both prescribers and patients have a responsibility to ensure there is enough medication for all who need it during this pandemic – providing the above steps are taken an adequate supply chain will be maintained.

 If you are self-isolating, someone else needs to collect your medicines from the pharmacy, or ask they have a local delivery service.
 Also do keep an eye on your supplies so you order repeat prescriptions in good time.
 If you are having difficulty getting your medicines we recommend contacting a local voluntary group.

-How data on kidney patients is being used to support their care
+Research and how data on kidney patients is being used to support your care

-Renal units are already using information on the kidney patients they look after to help them plan safe and effective care.
+Renal units already use information on the kidney patients they look after to help them plan safe and effective care.
 The need to plan changes to respond to the Covid-19 infection makes this even more important at the present time.

 If you have questions about how the UKRR are using information on patients please contact them directly via the UK Renal Registry website